-The city's CDBG allocation along with excess program income, if available, will be used to provide rehab grants to nonprofits who serve low- and moderate-income Eden Prairie residents to make needed repairs to their facilities.
+Excess program income, if available, may be used to provide rehab grants to nonprofits who serve lowand moderate-income Eden Prairie residents to make needed repairs to their facilities.

 The City's CDBG allocation will be used for affordable housing to help provide decent housing, while maintaining affordability and sustainability.
 CDBG program income funds will be used for a first time home buyer program to assist one low-and moderate-income household purchase their first home.
-CDBG entitlement funds will be used by the West Hennepin Affordable Housing Land Trust to support the acquisition of one single family home, which will then be sold to a low-and moderate-income first time homebuyer.
+CDBG entitlement funds will be used by the West Hennepin Affordable Housing Land Trust to support the acquisition of three single family homes, which will then be sold to low-and moderate-income homebuyers.

-The city supports public service programs that provide assistance to low- and moderate-income seniors, families, individuals and youth.
+The city supports public service programs that provide assistance to low- and moderate-income seniors, families and individuals.
 These funds help provide access to suitable living environments, maintain affordability, availability and accessibility to housing activities.
-During 2023, it is anticipated that seventy six low-and moderate-income Eden Prairie residents will be assisted through programs offered by PROP and Senior Community Services.
+During 2024, it is anticipated that fifty-two low-and moderate-income Eden Prairie residents will be assisted through programs offered by PROP and Senior Community Services.

 The City will utilize CDBG funds to support fair housing activities through the Fair Housing Implementation Council and will continue to further fair housing in three ways: through its Fair Housing Policy, by providing technical support and advice to potential victims of discrimination, and through its participation in the regional Fair Housing Implementation Council (FHIC).
-The Fair Housing Policy calls on City staff to spread awareness on what the protected classes are and what constitutes a fair housing violation, and with the City adopting a citywide equity report and accompanying implementation team, this will provide an opportunity to integrate fair housing concepts into an equity-focused working group for dissemination to a larger City cohort.
-The City's Fair Housing designee routinely takes calls from potential complainants, making appropriate referrals either to HUD, to local legal advocacy organizations, or to other City departments to try to rectify landlord / tenant issues.
-The FHIC is busy this year drafting a request for proposals for services that will lessen homeownership disparities between white households and households of color and that will overall enhance access to fair and equal housing for low-income persons, persons for color, and households with a disabled household member.
+The Fair Housing Policy calls on City staff to spread awareness of protected classes and what constitutes a fair housing violation.
+The City's Fair Housing Officer routinely takes calls from potential complainants, making appropriate referrals either to HUD, to local legal advocacy organizations, or to other City departments to try to rectify landlord / tenant issues.
+The FHIC selected through a request for proposals organizations to provide services that will lessen homeownership disparities between white households and households of color, enhance access to fair and equal housing for low-income persons, persons of color, and households with a disabled household member, and assist tenants whose landlords are violating the law or best practice.
+Three organizations were awarded a combined \$156,875 from the FHIC to address these goals.
+City staff also met with the ad hoc Eden Prairie Housing Alliance, a group of residents some with housing expertise and some without-banded together to grow community awareness of housing issues, constraints, and opportunities, including the importance of fair housing.

-The city will use excess prior year entitlement funds or program income for administration, public service programs, affordable housing and rehabilitation projects.
-Any additional program income received will be used to cover expenses generated in an existing CDBG Program or activity and not just expenses related to the activity generating the income.
+The city will use excess prior year entitlement funds and/or program income for administration, public service programs, affordable housing and rehabilitation projects.
+Any additional program income received will be used to fund an existing CDBG Program or activity and not just the activity generating the income.